celly666/FastFoodManagementSystem/README.md

   List of features :
   <br/>

-  - User, quest, items, orders - add/delete/edit
+  - User, guest, items, orders - add/delete/edit
   - Ability to set filters
   - Login-in system
   - Generating order summary and an ability to print it